dschmeh/seoR/README.md

 ```

 ## H-Tags of a Website in R
-The htag-Functions gives you a Data Frame with all H-Tags on a give n URL.
+The htag-Functions gives you a Data Frame with all H-Tags on a given URL.
 You just have to specify the H-Tag you want to get.
 As default you get H1.
 ```
 url<-"https://www.r-project.org/"
 htag(url, hTag = "h1")